jonathonreed/atrf-journal/_posts/2017-10-31-look-to-the-future.md

 <blockquote>&ldquo;Because it will make their future better, because it&rsquo;ll be more eco-ly, and it will just be better.&rdquo;</blockquote>

 I don't put that much stock in generations theories, but it's clear to me that this is the voice of something new.
-From the Boomers, unaware of climate change, to the Millenials, numb with apprehension, to today: a generation that is aware and unafraid, taking action in their neighbourhoods and cities and countries.
+From the Boomers, unaware of climate change, to the Millennials, numb with apprehension, to today: a generation that is aware and unafraid, taking action in their neighbourhoods and cities and countries.
 A generation with the solutions in their hands and a vision for their future.

 It will be more eco-ly.